Big Eight Conference (Wisconsin): 1964–1970

 As the metropolitan areas of the Big Eight grew, so too did the need for more space for high school students to relieve overcrowding.
 Madison opened a fourth high school on the city's far east side in 1963 named after Wisconsin politician Robert M. LaFollette.
 They joined the Big Eight in 1964 along with the new George Nelson Tremper High School on the south side of Kenosha.
 The existing high school in Kenosha was also renamed after local educator Mary D. Bradford.
 More changes were on the horizon, and three more recently opened high schools joined the conference.
 Jerome I. Case High School opened on Racine's west side in 1966, and two others joined in 1967: James Madison Memorial High School (renamed after Wisconsin politician Vel Phillips in 2021) on Madison's far west side and George S. Parker High School on Janesville's west side.
 Janesville's current high school was also named after local politician Joseph A. Craig in the process.

-By this time, the Big Eight had ballooned to thirteen members (twelve after Madison Central High School closed in 1969), and along with that growth came greater problems with scheduling and travel.
+By this time, the Big Eight had ballooned to thirteen members (twelve after Central-University High School closed in 1969), and along with that growth came greater problems with scheduling and travel.
 In 1967, the five Madison high schools announced their exit from the Big Eight Conference and gave the three high schools in Rock County the option of joining them in a new conference, which they accepted.
 The five high schools in Racine and Kenosha formed the South Shore Conference after their forced removal from the Big Eight, which had a tumultuous ten-year history before it was finally disbanded in 1980.